-Our vessels require drydocking every five years until the age of 15 years and every two and a half years thereafter.
-The drydocking of our vessels requires significant capital expenditures and results in loss of revenue while our vessels are off-hire.
-Any significant increase in the number of days of off-hire due to such drydocking or in the costs of any repairs could have a material adverse effect on our financial condition.
-Although we attempt to limit the number of vessels that will be out of service at any given time, this may not always be possible because of the age of certain vessels in our fleet, as we may underestimate the time required to drydock our vessels, or unanticipated problems may arise during drydocking.
-Currently, six of our vessels are over the age of 15 years and will require more regular drydocking.
+Our vessels require drydocking every five years until the age of 15 years and approximately every two and a half years thereafter.
+The drydocking of our vessels requires significant capital expenditure and results in loss of revenue while our vessels are offhire.
+Any significant increase in the number of days of offhire due to such drydocking or in the costs of any repairs could have a material adverse effect on our financial condition.
+Although we attempt to limit the number of vessels that will be out of service at any given time, this may not always be possible due to the number of vessels in our fleet, as we may underestimate the time required to drydock our vessels, or unanticipated problems may arise during drydocking.
+Currently, 11 of our vessels are over the age of 15 years and will therefore require more regular drydocking.